Consent & Code of Conduct Guidelines

 • Issue an official warning to the reported person.

-• Ban a participant from attending events for a period of time or indefinitely.
+• Uninvite a participant from attending events for a period of time or indefinitely.

 • Record the information and recommend no action at this time.

 If someone is uninvited from Society of Janus events, it does not necessarily close the door on being reinvited in the future.
 Being reinvited involves petitioning the Consent Liaison (or a person designated by the Coordinator if the Consent Liaison position is vacant or if there is a conflict of interest) and demonstrating what accountability has been taken and why they should be allowed to attend events again.
-The Consent Liaison or designee will bring the information back to the Business Meeting for consideration.
+The Consent Liaison or designee will bring the information back to a Consent Committee assembled for consideration.

 Some suggestions of how to demonstrate accountability could include: